ezhilan404/Keylogger-and-detection/README.md

 Keylogger

-Python keylogger program creates a file keylogs.txt and recordes all key strokes with date and time
+- creates a file keylogs.txt and recordes all key strokes with date and time
+- Uses pynput to monitor key storkes